-Finally, an important dimension of the normative analysis revolves around the implications of corporate governing on our democratic institutions.
-The overarching question is how society is imperiled by corporations being active on the political front and de facto becoming crucial catalyzers for social change.
-As an observer put it, "[t]he fact that companies, rather than Congress or the courts, are shifting in response to political activism in the United States says something profound-about American tribalism, the demise of political cooperation, and the rise of a sort of liberal corporatocracy."358
+Finally, a crucial dimension of the normative analysis revolves around the implications of corporate governing on our democratic institutions.
+The overarching question one should ask is how imperiled society is by corporations being active on the political front and becoming crucial catalyzers for social change.
+As an observer put it, "[t]he fact that companies, rather than Congress or the courts, are shifting in response to political activism in the United States says something profound-about American tribalism, the demise of political cooperation, and the rise of a sort of liberal corporatocracy."
+405